Contemporary Indigenous Voices

 Many thanks to all the individual donors who have also helped support this project through direct donations and our crowdfunder.
 This support has been essential to bring the project to where it is today.

-- $25/month or $250/yr - join Kirti for a "meet the artist" webinar each year for a project update, discussion and Q&A
+- $30/month - join Kirti for a "meet the artist" webinar each year for a project update, discussion and Q&A

-- $100/month or $1000/yr - attend our webinar and receive one unique unpublished signed 11x14 photograph each year you remain a supporter
+- $100/month - attend our webinar and receive a poster and a signed 11x14 landscape photograph after 6 months of being a supporter (or after making a one-off $750 donation)

-Your support will be greatly appreciated and pivotal in moving the project forward to its next phase - to contribute, please go Support the Project's Crowdfunder
+Your support will be greatly appreciated and pivotal in moving the project forward to its next phase - to contribute, please Become a Supporter

 Team members, Advisors and Volunteers